Analytic Solution for the Motion of Spinning Particles in Plane Gravitational Wave Spacetime: Introduction

 The motion of spinning test particles in curved spacetime plays a central role in many problems in general relativity.
 At the dipole level, the dynamics is governed by the Mathisson--Papapetrou--Dixon (MPD) equations \cite{dixon_dynamics_1970,Papapetrou:1951pa}, which encode the coupling between the particle's intrinsic spin and the background curvature.
 This spin--curvature interaction generates corrections to geodesic motion, influencing precession and orbital phasing.
 Such effects are essential in a wide range of relativistic scenarios \cite{Suzuki:1996gm,Dietrich:2020eud,semerak_spinning_1999,harte_extended-body_2020,Bini:2017xzy,Costa:2017kdr,Garriga:1990dp,Kessari:2002jc,andrzejewski_revisiting_2025}.

 In many physically relevant situations, gravitational radiation can be accurately modeled as a \emph{plane gravitational wave}.
 This description naturally emerges in the local wave zone of an isolated source, where the curvature radius of the wavefront is much larger than the scale of a detector or a test body, rendering the wavefront locally planar.
 Moreover, plane wave spacetimes appear universally as \emph{Penrose limits} \cite{Penrose:1976} of arbitrary geometries taken along null geodesics, providing a powerful local description of the geometry experienced by highly boosted observers.
-In Rosen coordinates, the geometry acquires a particularly transparent structure~\cite{Blau:2002js}: the transverse plane is endowed with a time-dependent two-dimensional metric driven by the two polarization modes of the gravitational wave.
-These features make plane gravitational waves an ideal theoretical setting in which to study spin--curvature effects.
+These fundamental geometric features make plane gravitational waves an ideal theoretical setting in which to study spin--curvature effects.

-Recent work has shown that analytic MPD solutions can be obtained at linear order in the spin in highly symmetric geometries such as spherically symmetric black holes~\cite{witzany_analytic_2024} or Kerr black holes~\cite{skoupy_analytic_2025}.
-To the best of our knowledge, however, no such closed-form solution has yet been derived for general plane gravitational wave spacetimes.
-Existing studies of spinning particle motion in plane wave geometries have primarily focused on weak-field approximations, special polarization profiles, or restricted initial data~\cite{bini_gyroscopes_2000,bini_dixons_2009,mohseni_gravitational_2000,mohseni_motion_2001,bini_deviation_2017}.
-Consequently, the complete spin--curvature dynamics in a general plane wave background remains insufficiently understood.
+Solving the MPD equations has long been a significant challenge.
+The MPD equations possess sufficient generality, being applicable not only to the description of massive particles but also, in an approximate sense, to massless spinning particles arising in the high-frequency limit of field theories.
+In this paper, we focus primarily on the dynamics of massive spinning particles.
+Recent work has shown that analytic MPD solutions can be obtained at linear order in the spin in highly symmetric geometries such as spherically symmetric black holes~\cite{witzany_analytic_2024,Ciou:2025ygb} and certain axisymmetric black holes~\cite{skoupy_analytic_2025,Chen:2025ncm}.
+Previous works have also attempted to solve the MPD equations in plane wave spacetimes, yielding interesting results under different choices of spin supplementary conditions (SSC)~\cite{bini_gyroscopes_2000,bini_dixons_2009,mohseni_gravitational_2000,mohseni_motion_2001,bini_deviation_2017,Mohseni:2002zg}.
+It is worth noting that the spin Hall equations, a particular case of the MPD equations restricted to massless particles with longitudinal angular momentum, have recently been solved analytically in gravitational wave spacetimes~\cite{Harte:2024mwj}.